Center-of-mass energy dependence of intrinsic-$k_T$ distributions obtained from Drell-Yan production: Intrinsic- distribution for different values

 Summing up the results from $\chi^2(q_s)$ at different center-of-mass energies, we show $q_s$ as a function of $\sqrt s$ in Fig.~\ref{fig:energy_dependence}.
 The uncertainty for each obtained $q_s$ value, which is determined as a position where $\chi^2(q_s)$ has a minimum, is estimated as a range of $q_s$ in which $\chi^2(q_s) - \chi^2_{\rm {min}} < 1$.
-The $q_s$ dependence on the center-of-mass energy, $\sqrt s$, for the cases with $q_0 = 1$~\GeV\ and $q_0 = 2$~\GeV\ as well as the results of Ref.~\cite{Bubanja:2023nrd} for the case $q_0 \rightarrow 0$~\GeV\ are shown.
+The $q_s$ dependence on the center-of-mass energy, $\sqrt s$, for the cases with $q_0 = 1$~\GeV\ and $q_0 = 2$~\GeV\ as well as the results of Ref.~\cite{Bubanja:2023nrd} for the case $q_0 = 0.01 $~\GeV\ are shown.
 We have performed a linear fit for the $\log(q_s)-\log(\sqrt{s})$ relation.
 The uncertainty bands around the fitted lines correspond to the 95\% CL band, showing the strong anti-correlation of uncertainties between intercept and slope.

-We note that with higher $q_0$ a larger fraction of soft gluons is removed with $z < 1 - q_0/q'$ and therefore a larger contribution from intrinsic-\kt\ in needed to accurately describe the transverse momentum spectrum in Drell-Yan processes.
+We note that with higher $q_0$ a larger fraction of soft gluons is removed with $z < 1 - q_0/q'$ and therefore a larger contribution from intrinsic-\kt\ is needed to accurately describe the transverse momentum spectrum in Drell-Yan processes.
 Consequently, higher $q_0$ values lead to an increased sensitivity to the intrinsic \kt -distribution, resulting in smaller uncertainty bands.

 We observe that limiting the minimal value of transverse momentum of emitted parton at each branching by $q_0$, a dependence of $q_s$ on $\sqrt s$ is introduced.
 A linear dependence of log$(q_s)$ on log$(\sqrt s)$ is observed which is confirmed by fits with a slope increasing with increasing~$q_0$.
-The result obtained in our previous study in which $q_0 \rightarrow 0$~GeV is consistent with a very mild $\sqrt s$ dependence of $q_s$.
-Thus we confirm, that the dependence of the width of the intrinsic-\kt\ distribution as a function of the center-of-mass energy observed in collinear parton-shower Monte Carlo event generators comes from the restriction of the transverse momentum of emissions in the parton-shower.
+The result obtained in our previous study in which $q_0 =0.01$~\GeV\ is consistent with a very mild $\sqrt s$ dependence of $q_s$.
+In order to confirm our findings, we calculate in addition predictions for $z_{\rm M} \to 1$ with $q_0=0.000001$~\GeV~\footnote{We have also performed a new fit using $q_0=0.000001$~\GeV\ to the same HERA data as used in \PBset~Set2 and found no significant differences in the collinear parton densities compared to \PBset~Set2.}.
+The prediction with $q_0=0.000001$~\GeV\ clearly shows no $\sqrt s $ dependence.
+We conclude, that the weak $\sqrt s$ dependence observed in Ref.~\cite{Bubanja:2023nrd} comes from $q_0 =0.01$~\GeV\ used in \PBset~Set2 and we confirm that the dependence of the width of the intrinsic-\kt\ distribution as a function of the center-of-mass energy observed in collinear parton-shower Monte Carlo event generators comes only from the restriction of the transverse momentum of emissions in the parton-shower.
+No additional non-perturbative effects need to be included.